giellalt/lang-smn/smn.md

+# Inari Sami description

+All documents in one file

 I N A R I   S A A M I   D I S A M B I G U A T O R
 ==================================================================